tuttle-dev/tuttle/README.md

 - The desktop application frontend, based on Electron.js, is being developed in [tuttle-dev/tuttle-app](https://github.com/tuttle-dev/tuttle-app)

+## Prototype Test

+A demo of the core functionality is available as a series of Jupyter notebooks at [`notebooks/walkthrough/`](https://github.com/tuttle-dev/tuttle/tree/main/notebooks/walkthrough).
+If you have basic Python programming skills you will be able to test this.
+We appreciate your feedback.

 ## Setup

 1. Clone or download the current version from the `main` branch.